Foto: Summit Art Creations - stock.adobe.com

 German Corporate Structure

-The basic German business structure is highly hierarchical with strongly defined roles.
-Responsibility within a firm is clearly defined.
+The basic German business structure is pretty hierarchical with clearly defined roles.
+It‘s clear who‘s responsible for what in a company.

 Small Stuff Counts, Big-Time

-An adjunct of this “the good of the group” mindset is that punctuality is quite important in Germany.
+Another thing that comes from this „the good of the group“ mindset is that being on time is really important in Germany.

 Privacy Policy